Exploring the Complexity of Deep Neural Networks through Functional Equivalence: Functionally equivalent Neural Networks

 Scaling invariance property is applicable to ReLU, Leaky ReLU, and piecewise-linear activated neural networks.
 Specifically, for all ${x}\in \mathbb{R}^n$ and $\lambda\ge0$, we have $\sigma(\lambda x)=\lambda \sigma(x)$ for $\sigma$ being the ReLU or Leaky ReLU function.
-It is worth noting that the above example is presented for shallow neural networks, but the scaling invariance property can be extended to deep neural networks across any two consecutive layers.
+It is worth noting that the above example is presented for shallow neural networks, but the scaling invariance property can happen in deep networks across any two consecutive layers.

 \begin{example}[Sign Flipping] Consider two shallow neural networks $f(\cdot;\theta_1)$ and $f(\cdot;\theta_2)$ defined in Example \ref{example_scaling} with $\sigma$ being an odd function, that is $\sigma(-x)=-\sigma(x)$ for all $x \in \mathbb{R}^n$.
 If